 In 2017 Knight Transportation merged with another big trucking company, Swift Transportation.
 The merged company, Knight-Swift Transportation Holdings Inc., is now the largest full truckload carrier in the United States with a fleet of 23,000 tractors and 77,000 trailers.
 Despite the merger, however, Knight and Swift continued to operate as 2 separate and distinct brands under common ownership.
 The Knight and Swift brands are now 2 independent divisions within the merged company.
 Each has maintained its own separate operations.

 With millions of miles traveled every year, Knight Transportation trucks end up in a lot of accidents.
-Between April 2018 and April 2020 Knight Transportation trucks were involved in 10 accidents resulting in fatalities and over 200 accidents causing serious injuries.
+Between August 2021 and August 2023 Knight Transportation trucks were involved in 6 accidents resulting in fatalities and 142 accidents causing serious injuries.
 Knight uses both company drivers as well as independent owner operators who are not company employees.
 This means that that Knight does not always have direct liability in accident cases.
 However, both company drivers and contract drivers are covered by large commercial truck insurance policies.
 These policies typically have coverage limits of $1,000,000 which is more than enough for all but the most serious accident cases.Value of Truck Accident Cases Against Knight Transportation

 Accident cases against big trucking companies, like Knight, have a higher average settlement value than normal auto accident cases.
 There are several reasons for this.
 First, Knight trucks are bigger and heavier than regular vehicles, so they cause more damage in accidents.
 As a result, claims adjusters for Knight are accustomed to dealing with larger dollar amounts.
 Knight drivers also carry big commercial insurance policies, with limits of $1 million or more.
 This means there is usually more than enough coverage for accident claims.